Selected Funded Research by Theme

 Grant Number: K01 AI132741

-Principal Investigator: Malia Jones, University of Wisconsin–Madison, Applied Population Lab
+Principal Investigator: Malia Jones, University of Wisconsin–Madison, Community & Environmental Sociology

 Summary: The project has two research aims.
 Aim 1 is to quantify the excess risk of measles and pertussis outbreak stemming from clusters of unvaccinated children.
 Agent-based models will be used to simulate populations and test dynamic within-group processes and potential policy effects on those processes.
 Aim 2 is to characterize the attributes of vaccine-hesitant ideas that promote uptake of hesitancy and refusals in terms of diffusion of innovation theory.